ilDon/slash-commands/PROJECT_PLAN.md

 To speed up development, I will use the following libraries:

 - Project initialization and build process: [YASSB](https://yassb-foss.github.io/) this CLI app that I developed makes it quick to set up a new project and build it as a static site.
-- UI: Bootstrap 5 via CDN
+- UI: Bootstrap 5 (both CSS and JS) via CDN
+- JS: vanilla JavaScript.
+We won't use any other unnecessary JS libraries to ensure that the code can be easily integrated into any other project.

 # Security